 Using HTTP/HTTPS Proxies

-In environments where access to the Internet needs to be restricted you may want to use proxies.
-Proxy usage can be configured with the http_proxy or https_proxy properties of your Kubernetes cluster deployment.
+In environments where access to the Internet needs to be restricted, you can configure a proxy with the http_proxy or https_proxy properties of your Kubernetes cluster deployment.

 In simple terms, using HTTP/HTTPS proxies maintains security while providing convenience.
 Using an HTTP/HTTPS proxy you can: